 In Editing experience on September 20, 2012 at 8:32 pm

-I’ve held four major editing positions at newspapers: At the Philadelphia Inquirer I have been assistant editorial page editor and a health and science editor.
+I’ve held five major editing positions at newspapers/news sites.
+Most recently, I was Deputy Opinion Editor for PennLive/The Patriot-News of Harrisburg.
+At the Philadelphia Inquirer I was assistant editorial page editor and a health and science editor.
 (More about that work here.)
 Before that, at the Anchorage Daily News, I had been editorial page editor and assistant editorial page editor.
 (More about that work here.)
 I have also done free-lance editing for Delaware First Media.

 I have edited writers with a vast range of experience and skill, from long-time journalists to guest contributors who’d never been published before.
 The articles I’ve edited have covered a variety of subjects: medicine, science, politics, complicated questions of economic policy and legal matters, and personal essays.